DanielSArnia/aws_moderation_chat/README.md

 ### 5. **Overall performance and cost optimizations**

-- **Lambda Cold Starts**: The code doesn't implement provisioned concurrency for Lambda functions, which could lead to cold start delays.
-Adding provisioned concurrency for critical functions would improve response times.

-- **Model Selection**: The implementation uses fixed model IDs (`eu.anthropic.claude-3-5-sonnet-20240620-v1:0` and `eu.anthropic.claude-3-haiku-20240307-v1:0`).
-The code could be enhanced to dynamically select models based on request complexity or latency requirements.

 - **Bedrock Token Usage**: The prompts could be optimized to use fewer tokens while maintaining accuracy.
 The current prompts include verbose instructions that contribute to token costs.

 - **Resource Sizing**: Lambda function memory optimization.
 Right-sizing Lambda functions could reduce costs while maintaining performance.

-### 6. **Reliability**

-- **Error Handling**: There is basic error handling, it could be more robust.
-For instance, implementing circuit breakers for Bedrock API calls would improve reliability during service degradation.

-- **Retry Logic**: The current retry mechanism is basic (retry 5 times with no backoff).
-Implementing exponential backoff with jitter would improve reliability.

-- **Monitoring**: There are no CloudWatch alarms or custom metrics for monitoring system health and performance.

-### 7. **Security**

-- **Input Validation**: More rigorous server-side input validation before sending data to Bedrock.

-- **Least Privilege**: The IAM roles for Lambda functions could be more granular.
-The current approach uses broad permissions (all models)

-- **Sensitive Data Handling**: There's no explicit handling for PII or sensitive data that might come through the application.

 ### 8. **Maintainability**